raspberrypilearning/python-web-server-with-flask/worksheet.md

     Flask will look for `index.html` in a directory called `templates`, in the same directory as the `app.py` file.

 1. Save the file.
 Make sure your web app is still running.
-If you stopped it, just run `python app.py` from your `webapp` directory.
+If you stopped it, just run `python3 app.py` from your `webapp` directory.

 1. Reload the route in your web browser (go to the base route at `http://127.0.0.1:5000/`) to see your new HTML template being displayed.